Rightsizing recommendations and Workload Autoscaling

 The workload autoscaler will revert to the old requests set in the deployment manifest.

-Which logs are available for the workload autoscaler, and how can we verify that it is functioning properly for an enabled application?
+Which logs are available for the workload autoscaler, and how can we verify that it functions properly for an enabled application?

 You can check the event logs for any recent entries related to WOOP operations or errors.
 Additionally, you can review the logs from the workload-autoscaler pod to observe WOOP’s performance and any issues it may be encountering during its operation.